Here’s Intuit’s plan to get Mint back on track after years of neglect

 For those looking for a similar overview of their financial activity across all of their accounts, competing apps such as You Need a Budget ($84/year), Simplifi ($29.99/year from the developers of Quicken, the desktop-based app Intuit spun off in 2016), and Monarch ($89.99/year) offer similar features but not the same business model.

-As in, their subscription-based business models don’t rely on mining your financial data—in anonymized and abstracted form—to generate insights to target ads.
-Although Intuit touts its worldwide compliance with such strict laws as the European Union’s General Data Protection Regulation, privacy doesn’t really factor into Mint’s pitch.
+As in, their subscription-based business models don’t rely on mining your financial data—in anonymized and abstracted form—to generate insights to target ads.in anonymized and abstracted form—to generate insights to target suggestions for financial products.
+Although Intuit touts its worldwide compliance with such strict laws as the European Union’s General Data Protection Regulation and says it doesn’t disclose your data to other firms without upfront permission, privacy isn’t a big factor in Mint’s pitch.

 For that matter, until the 2019 debut of the Apple Card, few financial institutions worked too hard to make that a selling point for their services.
-“From a privacy perspective, they all are atrocious,” vented Megan Gray, general counsel for the privacy-optimized browser DuckDuckGo, in an email.
+“From a privacy perspective, they all are atrocious,” vented Megan Gray, general counsel for the privacy-optimized browser DuckDuckGo (but speaking only for herself as a privacy professional, not her employer), in an email.

 That angle—as well as a reluctance to trust financial credentials to a cloud service, although Mint and other firms have moved to secure data-exchange systems that don’t store usernames and passwords—may explain why many users still maintain their own financial-planning spreadsheets.